AJMansfield/Intelligence-Core-Public/kttu02.md

   labor in one of the fields alongside the road.
 They stand about four feet tall, and for the most part are wearing insulated fabric cover-alls and sturdy long-sleeved shirts.
-Most of them wear wide-brimed hats of some kind, although others wear sock caps or have their heads bare, exposing tufts of hair.
+Most of them wear wide-brimmed hats of some kind, although others wear sock caps or have their heads bare, exposing tufts of hair.